 What to See in Monument Valley

 While driving in and around Monument Valley, I noticed the time on my phone changing.
-It’s important to be aware of the time differences between Arizona, Utah, and the Navajo Nation when planning your day.
+It’s important to be aware of the time differences between Arizona, Utah, and the Navajo Nation when planning your trip.
 Arizona does not observe daylight saving time and uses standard mountain time.
 Utah and Navajo lands, however, do observe daylight saving.
 This is something you will want to keep in mind, especially if you have tours planned.

 Best Time to Visit Monument Valley

-Where to Eat & Stay in Monument Valley
+Where to Stay in Monument Valley

-Other Things to Know
+Tips & Other Things to Know

 - You will want to check the official site of the Navajo Nation for park hours and Navajo holidays before planning your visit.